gregorh1/cordova-plugin-purchase-documentation/sections/consumable-android.md

 ./android-release.sh run
 ```

-You can now make purchase with on of your test accounts.
+You can now make purchase with one of your test accounts.

 {% hint style="warning" %}
 A test account can purchase an item in your product list only if the item is published.